Skip to main content

 Canva vs Figma: Quick Pricing Facts

-Both tools offer free plans, making them accessible for teams on a budget.
+Canva stands out with a free plan for getting started.
 Canva uses freemium pricing while Figma uses per-seat pricing, which may affect your total cost at scale.

 Review the detailed tier-by-tier comparison above to see exactly which features are included at each price point and find the best fit for your Design Tools needs.